 Thematic focus: Networks and Entanglements

-Suggested topics, on any time period may include, but are not limited to:
+Suggested topics, on any geographic area or time period (between 300-1500) may include, but are not limited to:

 Submissions from a variety of disciplines are accepted including but not limited to: history, art history, visual culture, social history, cultural history, hagiography, religious studies, cultural studies, textual studies in a transdisciplinary perspective.